 Become a study volunteer

 We are is involved in many studies that look at obesity, type 2 diabetes and related metabolic disorders.
 But you don’t need to have one of these conditions to help us with our research.
-We are constantly looking for volunteers to enroll in our studies and help us improve our knowledge of these diseases.
+We are constantly looking for volunteers to enroll in our studies and help us improve our knowledge of these diseases and how to treat and prevent them.

 Data sharing